AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/t-schedule-report.md

 ---
 # Send files to others

-You can send Customer Journey Analytics reports as files to selected users by email.
+You can send Adobe Analytics reports as files to selected users by email.
 You can send files ad hoc, or you can configure files to be sent on a schedule.
 Files can be sent in CSV or PDF format.

 Any tags applied to the project are automatically applied to the export.

-Other methods of exporting Customer Journey Analytics data are also available, as described in [Export overview](/help/analysis-workspace/export/export-project-overview.md).
+Other methods of exporting Adobe Analytics data are also available, as described in [Export overview](/help/analysis-workspace/export/export-project-overview.md).

 ![Send file](assets/send-file.png)